What is it?

-Special precautions & warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking stevia if you are pregnant or breast feeding.
+Special precautions & warnings:Pregnancy and breast-feeding: There isn't enough reliable information to know if it is safe to take stevia when pregnant or breast-feeding.
 Stay on the safe side and avoid use.

 Allergy to ragweed and related plants: Stevia is in the Asteraceae/Compositae plant family.
 This family includes ragweed, chrysanthemums, marigolds, daisies, and many other plants.
 In theory, people who are sensitive to ragweed and related plants may also be sensitive to stevia.

 Are there interactions with medications?

 - Stevia might have an effect like a water pill or "diuretic."
 Taking stevia might decrease how well the body gets rid of lithium.
 In theory, this could increase how much lithium is in the body and result in serious side effects.
 Talk with your healthcare provider before using this product if you are taking lithium.
 Your lithium dose might need to be changed.

 - Medications for diabetes (Antidiabetes drugs)

 - Stevia might lower blood sugar levels.
 Taking stevia along with diabetes medications might cause blood sugar to drop too low.
 Monitor your blood sugar closely.